Mealman1551/ArchivedDataCodec/README.md

 ### How to use Aurora?

-Aurora works with a rolling release model by updating the source code to a higher version, with every great version like e.g. 1.3.0 it will be ported to stable release.
+Aurora works with a rolling release model by updating the source code to a higher version, with every great version like e.g. 1.3.0 it will be ported to stable release, I will plan this to 2 great stable updates per year as in the meanwhile Aurora is the roling release.

 ### Python packages required